-How do insurers view holiday insurance for people with cancer?
+How do other insurers view holiday insurance for people with cancer?

 For travel insurance, the most common claims typically relate to cancelled holidays or to medical treatment while abroad.
 Insurers try to assess how often these claims are likely to happen and how much they will cost when they do.

 For cancer patients, there is a higher chance of medical events causing them to cancel a holiday or to need treatment abroad.
 Insurace companies expect cancer patients to make more claims than another similar person without cancer, so they increase their prices.

 What do insurers consider when offering you a policy?

 To help insurance companies consider customers consistently and equally, insurers put in place standard questions that investigate the severity of a customer’s cancer.
 These questions include:

 • Are you currently having treatment for your cancer?